 My nickname that was given to me in the 90s is Pak de, which means the uncle that is older than your father.
 It is a respectful nickname and for me it was a gift, but at the time I didn’t know what would happen with that name.
-Now, when new staff come in and hear me called Pak de, it has a relative connotation - it’s not a boss, it’s closer than that.
+Now, when new staff come in and hear that my name is Pak de, it has a relative connotation - it’s not a boss, it’s closer than that.
 It’s the uncle that you can trust, that you can share things with, I think this is part of the secret [of management].
 It’s the respect also, I have a lot of respect for my people.
 I understand very well that if they aren’t here then I am not here.
 I don’t want to feel like I am above them, I want to feel that I am in the centre.
 My people gravitate around me, not under me.

 "I have a lot of respect for my people.
 I understand very well that if they are not here, then I am not here."